 There are some movie trailers that are just too good.
 There are some trailers that cause me to anticipate films with a mixed sense of excitement and dread, knowing the odds are high that they can live up to the density of adrenaline packed into the carefully edited advert.
-There are some trailers, I'd argue, that inevitably intertwine my reaction to a film with my anticipation of it.
+There are some trailers, I'd argue, that inevitably intertwine my reaction to a film with my expectations of it.

 I remember watching, nonplussed, as Tom Cruise clung desperately to an ascending plane, the runway fading into the background behind him, and thinking, "This is just a typical Monday for him isn't it?"
 This was the gripping new stunt on display in the trailer for Mission: Impossible - Rogue Nation (2015), the fifth entry into the action-thriller franchise.
 I hadn't kept up with the films, had never been sufficiently drawn by the spectacle of the next big ridiculous stunt.
 When I found out Brad Bird had directed the fourth film, subtitled Ghost Protocol (2011), I decided to catch up.
 I subsequently became swept up in the phenomenon.
 I gained renewed appreciation for the sans-CG stunt-work, the perilous countdowns, the clever reversals, and of course, the "literal manifestation of destiny" Ethan Hunt.
 I had come around to understanding that the essence of the franchise is witnessing the prodigious extent of Cruise's willingness to simulate danger, and how well it translates to the increasingly manic intensity of his character.